 The nearest airport to Assisi is at PERUGIA (15km) – but there is a very limited service from the UK (STANSTED)

-Journey time by train from S. Maria Novella Station in Florence to Assisi is approx 3+ hours and may involve at least one change.
+E.g., Journey time by train from S. Maria Novella Station (Florence) to Assisi is approx 3+ hours and may involve at least one change.

 Do I need painting experience or expertise?

-No, you do not need any painting or drawing experience, just a willingness to learn and enthusiasm.
+No, you do not need any painting or drawing experience, just a willingness to learn, energy and enthusiasm.

 Individual tuition and support is provided at every stage.

 Most people don’t want to leave!
 We stay at a Franciscan Convent Guesthouse (St Anthony’s) in the historic centre of Assisi.
 It’s a tucked away and very charming place, parts of the building date from the 13th century.
 Our studio is in the garden.
 You can expect a homely welcome, and most likely, stay in a room with a fabulous view over the Basilica Santa Chiara and the Umbrian plain beyond.
 The rooms are clean, comfortable and have small en suite shower rooms.

 ‘I had a fantastic time!
 The trip was impressively well-organised from start to finish.
 Helen’s expert and patient tuition elicited amazing work from all of us, even those with no previous painting experience.
 A small group meant good individual attention and also gave the opportunity for the group to gel together as a whole.
 The art historical content was brilliant and helped put everything in context.
 St Anthony’s Guesthouse was comfortable and ideally situated – just three minutes’ walk from the Piazza, but far enough away from the hubbub.
 I intend to do another course soon!’

 P.M.
 Harpenden (Assisi 2013)

 This unique trip is ideal for those who are interested in: